TUI strikes compensation deal with Boeing, delays 737 MAX orders

-LONDON, June 3 (Reuters) - TUI Group, Europe’s biggest travel company, said it had struck a deal with aircraft maker Boeing for compensation and slower delivery of the 737 MAX plane, helping its finances during the coronavirus pandemic.
+LONDON (Reuters) - TUI Group (TUIT.L), Europe’s biggest travel company, said it had struck a deal with aircraft maker Boeing (BA.N) for compensation and slower delivery of the 737 MAX plane, helping its finances during the coronavirus pandemic.

 Boeing will also provide it with credits for future orders and agreed that TUI will get fewer 737 MAX aircraft over the next few years with deliveries delayed by about two years, reducing TUI’s expenditure at a time when cash is tight.